knola/web/content/process.md

 ## 0. Conception

-A proposal begins when a participant volunteers to manage a particular decision.
+A conceiver writes a description of the proposal and registers it with Knola.
+Any participant can request assignment as _decision manager_ for an open proposal.
 It might be their own favorite idea, a popular suggestion from a group, or even randomly chosen from a hat.
-Ultimately stepping up is their own decision, and how they choose is up to them.
+Once the group agrees on proposal assignment, the new decision manager gets to work.

 ## 1. Research